 Lee strengthens into a hurricane, likely to become a major hurricane in the next few days

 LAKE CHARLES, La.
-(KPLC) - Tropical Storm Lee strengthens into a hurricane about 1000 miles east of the Lesser Antilles.
+(KPLC) - Tropical Storm Lee strengthened into a hurricane late Wednesday night about 1000 miles east of the Lesser Antilles.

 Right now, indications are that it will move to the west-northwest on a track that should bring it close to or north of the Leeward Islands.
 Conditions appear favorable ahead of it, and it is possible it could gain considerable strength and could flirt with category 5 strength in 3 to 5 days.
 Still, it is a few thousand miles away from us, and if the track holds we likely won’t have much to worry about.
 We’ll keep a close eye on it and keep you updated if anything changes.
 Long range models show it eventually recurving northward well east of the United States, though that is not set in stone and could change.